Villavu/Simba/DocGen/source/tutorials/Mouse & Keyboard.rst

 .. code-block::

-  Input.MouseDown(EMouseButton.LEFT);
+  Target.MouseDown(EMouseButton.LEFT);
   Sleep(50);
-  Input.MouseUp(EMouseButton.LEFT);
+  Target.MouseUp(EMouseButton.LEFT);

-:code:`Input.MousePress` will do above but will use :code:`Input.MouseClickMin` and :code:`Input.MouseClickMax` to determine the sleep time.
+:code:`TTarget.MouseClick` will do above but will use :code:`TTarget.MouseOptions.MinClickTime` and :code:`TTarget.MouseOptions.MaxClickTime` to determine the sleep time.

-- :code:`Input.MouseClickMin` Minimum milliseconds to hold a mouse button.
+- :code:`TTarget.MouseOptions.MinClickTime` Minimum milliseconds to hold a mouse button.
-- :code:`Input.MouseClickMax` Maximum milliseconds to hold a mouse button.
+- :code:`TTarget.MouseOptions.MaxClickTime` Maximum milliseconds to hold a mouse button.

 .. code-block::

-  Input.MouseClick(EMouseButton.LEFT);
+  Target.MouseClick(EMouseButton.LEFT);

 -----

 Keyboard typing
 """""""""""""""

-:code:`Input.KeySend` will type text in a human like way, for example typing 'A' would hold the shift key down and at a customizable speed.
+:code:`TTarget.KeySend` will type text in a human like way, for example typing 'A' would hold the shift key down and at a customizable speed.

 There are variables to control the speed.
 These are:

-- :code:`Input.KeyPressMin` Minimum milliseconds to hold a key.
+- :code:`TTarget.KeyOptions.MinPressTime` Minimum milliseconds to hold a key.
-- :code:`Input.KeyPressMax` Maximum milliseconds to hold a key.
+- :code:`TTarget.KeyOptions.MaxPressTime` Maximum milliseconds to hold a key.

 Keys can be held, released or pressed using:

-- :code:`Input.KeyDown`
+- :code:`TTarget.KeyDown`
-- :code:`Input.KeyUp`
+- :code:`TTarget.KeyUp`
-- :code:`Input.KeyPress`
+- :code:`TTarget.KeyPress`

 These methods use :code:`EKeyCode` enum.